Sundance Square Guide: Inside Look at a Fort Worth Hot Spot

 Sundance Square Guide: What Visitors Need to Know

-Sundance Square features urban design and amenities and bustles with activity day and night.
+Sundance Square features an urban design and amenities, and bustles with activity day and night.
 Depending on the day, the square hosts festivals, live music, fitness classes, outdoor movies, and other ways to bring the community together.
-Visitors can see restored buildings paired with new development, which creates a mix of modern charm.
+Visitors will see restored buildings paired with new development, which creates a mix of modern charm.